 Supplementation is also an option.
 The US Institute of Medicine suggests that an average daily intake of 600-800 IU/day will meet the vitamin D requirements of at least 97.5% of the population.8

 Stress increases cortisol levels and directly reduces immune function.
 Harvard Health has a great article detailing the effect of stress on the immune system as well as some ways to combat it.
-They recommend activities like mindfulness meditation, yoga, tai chi, prayer and guided imagery.
+They recommend activities like mindfulness meditation, yoga, tai chi, prayer, and guided imagery.
 Click Here for the full article.

 Pick up a book.
 Learn a new hobby.
 Spend time with your loved ones.
 These are all far better uses of your time than being engrossed in your phone or computer.

 In a time of crisis, reducing stress and inflammation is easier said than done.
-Find an accountability partner that will hold you to the list above as you will hold them too.
+Find an accountability partner that will hold you to the list above as you will keep them too.
 Most importantly, have fun!

 - Desedovsky L, et al. The sleep-immune crosstalk in health and disease.
 Physiol Rev. 2019 Jul 1;99(3):1325-1380.